University at Buffalo '12

 Outside of his league obligations, Miller was a Section VI high school field hockey official and a coach for the Buffalo Hurricanes-an elite club field hockey program based in Western New York.

-Born in Fontana, Calif., Miller grew up in Buffalo, N.Y., graduated from the University at Buffalo with an undergraduate degree in business administration before pursuing a master's in sport administration at nearby Canisius College.
+Born in Fontana, California, Miller, who grew up in Buffalo, New York, graduated from the University at Buffalo with an undergraduate degree in business administration before pursuing a master's in sport administration at nearby Canisius College (which he received in the spring of 2015).

-As a way of balancing the rigorous academic requirements-Miller is a handful of units away from fulfilling Canisius' requirements-he competed for each school's club field hockey team.
+As a way of balancing its rigorous academic requirements - Miller is a handful of units away from fulfilling Canisius' requirements - he competed for each school's club field hockey team.

 While at the University at Buffalo, he led his team to three consecutive New York State Club Championships; in 2011, Miller was named defensive MVP when his team competed at the Collegiate Club Championship.